PhamBaoAnh/Spotify/README.md

 [Eventsim](https://github.com/Interana/eventsim) is a program that generates event data to replicate page requests for a fake music web site.
 The results look like real use data, but are totally fake.
 The docker image is borrowed from [viirya's fork](https://github.com/viirya/eventsim) of it, as the original project has gone without maintenance for a few years now.

 Eventsim uses song data from [Million Songs Dataset](http://millionsongdataset.com) to generate events.
-I have used a [subset](http://millionsongdataset.com/pages/getting-dataset/#subset) of 10000 songs as project [Streamify](https://github.com/ankurchavda).
+I have used a [subset](http://millionsongdataset.com/pages/getting-dataset/#subset) of 10000 songs
 ### Tools & Technologies

 - Infrastructure as Code - [**Terraform**](https://www.terraform.io)